djordjev/webhook-simulator/README.md

 utilize volume binding from local machine to docker container to a folder that is used for mapping.
 That way you can externally change configurations and utilize file system listening.

+In order to prevent using `inotify` and read all config files on each request received set environment variable `SKIP_FS_EVENTS=true`

 ```yaml
 services:
   simulator: